NodeFactoryIo/vedran/README.md

 ### Architecture

 _Vedran loadbalancer_ is used in conjunction with [Vedran daemon](https://github.com/NodeFactoryIo/vedran-daemon).
 Suppose the node owner wants to register to loadbalancer, than it is required to install and run _Vedran daemon_.
 Daemon executes the registration process and starts providing all relevant information (ping, metrics) to the _Vedran loadbalancer_.
 Please check [Vedran daemon repo](https://github.com/NodeFactoryIo/vedran-daemon) for more details on the daemon itself.

 ![Image of vedran architecture](./assets/vedran-arch.png)

 ## Demo

+_This is dockerized demo of entire setup with loadbalancer, node and daemon_

 ### Requirements